-Failure by the AU to provide verification within the 10 days, results in a termination of benefits.
-Allow 14 days timely notice.
+For some changes, failure by the AU to provide verification within 10 days results in the termination of benefits.
+Allow 14-day timely notice.
 If verification is provided prior to the effective date of the closure, reinstate the case within 10 days from the date the verification is provided.